 Early Reading/ Phonics

-The Government strongly recommend the use of synthetic phonics when teaching early reading skills to children.
+The Government strongly recommends the use of synthetic phonics when teaching early reading skills to children.
 Synthetic phonics is simply the ability to convert a letter or letter group into sounds that are then blended together into a word.

 At Woodfield Primary School, we are using the Read Write Inc (RWI) programme to get children off to a flying start with their literacy.
 RWI is a method of learning based upon letter sounds and phonics, and we use it to aid children in their reading and writing.